boddulavineela/simple-ftp-service/trunk/terminal/README.txt

             Then execute the parsescript.sh script as follows : sh parsescript.sh 1

-            This will produce results in the file results_task3_1
+            This will generate the file results_task3_selrepeat.txt.

 HOW TO INTERPRET THE RESULT FILES :

     Every result file consists of three columns :
         Column 1 : The mean value for each experiment.
-        Column 2 : The low end of the confidence interval.
+        Column 2 : The low end of the confidence interval (estimated using the t-dist.) .
-        Column 3 : The high end of the confidence interval.
+        Column 3 : The high end of the confidence interval (estimated using the t-dist.).

 HOW TO GENERATE VISUALS :